-Satisfactory academic progress is measured at the end of each academic term, which includes the 25% point, the midpoint, the end of each academic year, and the end of the program.
+Satisfactory academic progress is measured at the end of each academic term.
 Students in jeopardy of not making SAP may be advised at any point and be placed on probation to be monitored closely.

-CGPA Effect on SAP
+CGPA EFFECT ON SAP

 At the end of each academic term, the student's cumulative grade point average (CGPA) is reviewed to determine the student's qualitative progress.
-Students must attain a minimum CGPA of 1.0 at the end of the first 25% of the program and a 1.5 CGPA at the midpoint of the program.
-For modular programs, students must pass each module of the program with the minimum required passing grade as stated in the catalog.
+Students must attain the minimum CGPA as stated in the Satisfactory Academic Progress Tables located herein.